-For leaders making the shift to managing a remote workforce, consider these tips:
+For leaders who want to improve remote workforce management, consider these tips:

 - Don’t micromanage: The days of watching employees like hawks are over.
 Managers may struggle with a lack of visibility, but employees want to get their work done, too.
 Give teams the time and space to meet their objectives, and recognize success when they do.

 - Create a culture focused on outcomes, not processes: The shift to remote working, especially during the pandemic, requires organizations to also shift their thinking of how work happens.
 Encourage the team to focus on what needs to be accomplished, not the steps it takes to get there.